rust-lang/rust-by-example/src/borrow/input.md

 without giving up the ownership of the object.

-Since the creation and destruction, i.e. the *lifetime*, of an object are known to the compiler, valid borrowing can be enforced.
+Since the creation and destruction, i.e. the *lifetime*, of an object are known to the compiler, it can enforce valid borrowing via its *borrow checker*.

 {borrow.rs}